diglet48/FOC-Stim/docs/focstim-v1.md

 For this hardware, you must select project `env:disco_b_g431b_esc1`.

-If you find that the box is not powerful enough, the current limit can be increased by modifying `TCODE_MAX_CURRENT` in `FOC-Stim/src/bsp/config_g431b_esc1.h`.
+If you find that the box is not powerful enough, the current limit can be increased by modifying `BODY_CURRENT_MAX` in `FOC-Stim/src/bsp/config_g431b_esc1.h`.

 ![](/docs/images/pio.png)